lagom/lagom/docs/manual/scala/guide/cluster/PersistentEntity.md

 # Persistent Entity

+> If you are developping a new Lagom application, we recommend you to follow the guide [[Domain Modelling|DomainModelling]].
+If you already have an application using Lagom's `PersistenceEntity`, we recommend the guide [[Migrating to Akka Persistence Typed|MigratingToAkkaPersistenceTyped]] instead.

 We recommend reading [[Event Sourcing and CQRS|ES_CQRS]] as a prerequisite to this section.

 A `PersistentEntity` has a stable entity identifier, with which it can be accessed from the service implementation or other places.
 The state of an entity is persistent (durable) using [Event Sourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx).
 We represent all state changes as events and those immutable facts are appended to an event log.
 To recreate the current state of an entity when it is started we replay these events.